Fire in the Steppe:

 Fire in the Steppe is the first game designed from the start with this concept in mind.
 The game re-uses the pieces from the old Eastern Front game – we still had plenty in storage – and new versions of the maps from that game, with new artwork to match other recent games in the series.

-Within that framework, I’ve altered the focus from the entire Eastern Front in 1941 (with a scattering of scenarios from early 1942) to the Brody-Dubno tank battles of June and July 1941, plus Romanian operations in Bessarabia and at Odessa.
-This clash was second only to Kursk in numbers of tanks committed, yet has received comparatively little attention both in the historiography of the Eastern Front and in wargame coverage.
+Within that framework, I’ve altered the focus from the entire Eastern Front in 1941 (with a scattering of scenarios from early 1942) to the Brody-Dubno tank battles of June and July 1941.
+This clash by some measures exceeded Kursk in numbers of tanks committed, yet has received comparatively little attention both in the historiography of the Eastern Front and in wargame coverage.
 I’m not aware of any published game on the topic.

 The Germans attacked without warning in the early morning hours of 22 June, having brought their assault troops up to the border without alerting the Soviets.
 Unlike other Soviet commands, Kiev Military District (re-named South-West Front with the start of military operations) had strongly suspected a coming German attack and done its best to reinforce and prepare its front-line units despite direct orders from Moscow to avoid provoking the Germans.